samofwise/pps-register/README.md

 - Runs on every pull request to main
 - Executes all tests using TestContainers
 - Requires Docker to be available in the CI environment

+## Future Improvements

+- Deploy this fully on AWS and link the demo
+  - Utilize terraform in the AWS deployment
+  - Trigger this via CI/CD
+- Use AWS LocalStack for local development
+- Double check the foreign key relationships to client (I think it isn't working correctly)
+- Possibly implement a FK relationship between `PersonalPropertySecurities` and `PersonalPropertySecurityUploads`
+- Implement EF Migrations